November 30, New Visualizations of Sea Ice Decline

 The northern Scandinavian landscape is dotted with fjords, lingonberries and, if you believe some locals, elves.
 But another sight is increasingly common on the Arctic horizon: data centers.

+Drawn by the promise of lower electricity costs, a growing number of tech companies are harnessing the region's abundant cold air to cool their servers, cutting expensive air-conditioning out of the equation.
 Facebook, the latest tech company to take the polar plunge, announced this week that it will build a data center just south of the Arctic Circle in Lulea, Sweden, where the average low in January is 3 degrees Fahrenheit.
+The facility, a set of three 300,000 square foot buildings, is the social networking site's first data center outside the U.S. It's scheduled to be operational by 2012. |

 October 31, China enters the Arctic equation

-A new Great Game is making a quiet appearance in Canada’s Arctic.
 In a speech Friday in Beijing, the Danish ambassador to China, Friis Arne Peterson, said the communist country has “natural and legitimate economic and scientific interests in the Arctic” even though it lacks a coastline in the rapidly thawing polar region.

 He went on to say that his government would like to see China given permanent observer status in the eight-member Arctic Council, which currently includes Canada, Russia, Denmark, Finland, Iceland, Sweden and the United States.
-China has applied to become a permanent observer in the forum.
+China has applied to become a permanent observer in the forum. |

 October 28, Circumpolar countries to work on polar bear plan

-Circumpolar countries want to make sure the polar bear will survive in a changing Arctic.
 Two years from now, Canada will work with Norway, Russia, the U.S. and Greenland on an international plan to protect and research the animals.
-First, countries will complete their own management plans.

-One of the last presentations was from an Iqaluit elder and member of the Qikiqtaaluk Wildlife Board.
+One of the last presentations was from an Iqaluit elder and member of the Qikiqtaaluk Wildlife Board. |

 October 28, Implementation of the Coupled Ocean-Atmosphere Response Experiment flux algorithm with CO2, dimethyl sulfide, and O3